What Can 3D Printing Do? From Practical Parts to Original Gifts

 - FDM (Fused Deposition Modeling): The most widespread and affordable technology, which melts and extrudes thermoplastic filament through a heated nozzle.
 It is ideal for hobby printing, rapid prototyping, and the production of functional parts thanks to the wide range of available materials.

 - SLA (Stereolithography): This method uses UV light to cure liquid photo-reactive resin layer by layer.
-The result is objects with very high precision and an extremely smooth surface, which predetermines SLA for the production of detailed models, jewelry, or medical devices.
+The result is objects with very high precision (down to 0.05 mm) and an extremely smooth surface, which predetermines SLA for the production of detailed models, jewelry, or medical devices.

-- SLS (Selective Laser Sintering): An industrial technology that sinters powdered polymers, such as Nylon, using a laser.
+- SLS (Selective Laser Sintering): An industrial technology that sinters powdered polymers using a laser.
 Since the powder bed serves as natural support, SLS allows for the printing of extremely complex geometries without the need for support structures.
 Prints achieve high mechanical resistance and isotropic strength (having the same properties in all directions).

 | Property | FDM (Filament Melting) | SLA (Resin Curing) | SLS (Powder Sintering) |